 Visual Effects or VFX is spearheaded by a VFX Supervisor managing a team of artists and other engineers using computer-generated imagery, or CGI, to create visuals impossible to capture on set.

 For instance, the dragons in Game of Thrones...definitely, and unfortunately (or fortunately?), not possible in real life.
 But of course, many projects will not require these effects.

 And some visual effects are considerably smaller than dragons flying through the air, and may mean a simple explosion, otherwise too expensive or dangerous to execute during production.
 Tim Burton’s re-imagined, Dumbo was a more recent film that relied on visual effects.

 VFX artists start working once the picture is locked.
-This is because they work frame by frame, so it causes a real headache if they have to add extra frames, or if a shot is swapped, have to go back in and start all over.
-So, the editor must have all of the dissolves and everything else complete, before VFX can really start.
+This is because they work frame by frame, so it causes a real headache if they have to add extra frames, or if a shot is swapped and have to start all over.
+So, the editor must have all of the editing transitions and everything else complete, before VFX can really start.